tweag/topiary/docs/book/src/cli/usage/index.md

-  config         Print the current configuration prefetch       Prefetch languages in the configuration coverage       Checks how much of the tree-sitter query is used check-grammar  Verifies if a given file is parseable by a given grammar completion     Generate shell completion script help           Print this message or the help of the given subcommand(s)
+  config         Print the current configuration prefetch       Prefetch languages in the configuration coverage       Checks how much of the tree-sitter query is used check-grammar  Check if an input parses to the respective Tree-sitter grammar completion     Generate shell completion script help           Print this message or the help of the given subcommand(s)